Does your farm have or need employees? Then you need managerial skills.

 The Labor Ready Farmer project is focused on the growth of New York State Fruit & Vegetable farms through improved workforce management and leadership skills.

-On this page you'll find resources, articles, and opportunities to improve your farm workforce management.
+On this page you'll find resources, articles, and opportunities to improve your farm's workforce management, ultimately saving you time and money.

 About Labor Ready